-Multiple conditions can cause sacroiliac (SI) joint dysfunction, which can make it difficult to determine the exact source of SI joint pain.
+Many different types of spine conditions can cause sacroiliac (SI) joint dysfunction, which can make it difficult to determine the exact source of SI joint pain.
 In this article several common causes of sacroiliac joint dysfunction are explained.

 Spinal arthritis: Spondylosis (also called spinal osteoarthritis) can cause SI joint dysfunction.
 Although it’s more common in older adults (spondylosis is a degenerative process), younger people can get it, too.
 As with other joints in your body, over time, the cartilage around the SI joints can wear and tear, and your bones can start to rub together (which can cause pain).

 Other types of arthritis: Several other types of arthritis (other than degenerative arthritis—the “wear and tear” arthritis) can cause SI joint pain and lead to stiffness in the low back, including:

 Pregnancy: During pregnancy, hormones are released in a woman’s body, and those allow the ligaments of the SI joint to relax and become more flexible.
 These hormones cause the SI joints to stretch and become loose, preparing the body for childbirth.